Questions we cover in the webinar:

 There are a number of features which actively protect the product or assist customers / installers to ensure the software is protected:

-- The mobile server is built using the latest web technology and only supports modern browsers which ensures the system is inherently more secure.
+- The mobile server is built using the latest web technology.
+It only supports modern browsers, which ensures the system is inherently more secure.

 - The mobile server can be installed on its own system and does not need to be co-located with the rest of the AdvanceGuard software.
-This allows the mobile server to be located in a perimeter network (or DMZ) to ensure it is secure when being accessed across the internet.
+As a result, the mobile server is located in a perimeter network (or DMZ), to ensure it is secure when being accessed across the internet.

 What PSIM are supported?